k4lm3d/k4lm3d.github.io/source/_posts/torn/story-goes-on.md

 Hello again, citizens of Torn!
 If you’re reading this, I just want to say thank you for visiting my blog ^.^

-It’s been awhile since my [first post](/torn/first-step) about my journey in Torn City, and a lot of things happened during those times since I was away.
+It’s been awhile since my [first post](/torn/first-step) about my journey in Torn City, and a lot of things happened during those times I am away.
 In this post, we will be doing an update about my work, studies, and so on.
 If you haven’t read my previous post yet, I highly recommend that you read it first because there’s going to be a lot of references in that post.
 If you’ve already read it, then let’s go!

 ## 🤼 Join a faction and find new friends
 Last year, on October 14, two days after I published my first Torn post, I received a message from **Will**.
 It says that they’re recruiting a bunch of people for their factions.
 It’s up to us if we join or not.
 If I join, I have to choose from a list of factions, and I chose ***Orange Chocolate Winter***.
 You may ask why.
 It is because there are only two people in there at that time, and I want to start with only a few people in a group.
 Right now, we have 11 people in the faction (including me).
 They are such welcoming, understanding, and helpful people.
 And being in a faction is really a blessing because we have a faction bank where we can deposit money and stuff and withdraw or borrow from it.
 We also help each other during fights, wars, etc.